aws-solutions/media-exchange-on-aws/managed-transfer/README.md

 #### Run a Transfer

 There are two scripts included under integrations/driver/ (a) push.sh is for publishers and (b) pull.sh is for subscribers.
 Both of them take a source and destination S3URI and has an option (-c) to deliver checksums.

+### Bulk Transfer best practices

+S3 has a limitations on the number of reads and writes per partition.
+Though it is a high number, you can potentially hit that limit if too many reads and writes are concentrated on the same partition.
+One easy option is to hash sort (sort -R) the inventory or csv file so that as the s3 batch job invokes the copy jobs in random order and there is no concentration read/write on one single partition.